castetsb/pyRobotiqGripper/README.md

 # pyRobotiqGripper
-Library to control Robotiq company grippers from python
+Library to control Robotiq grippers from python